Sarah Bernhardt: Motion pictures

 Shortly afterwards, she made another film of a scene from her play Adrienne Lecouvreur with Tellegen, in the role of Maurice de Saxe.
 Then, in 1912, the pioneer American producer Adolph Zukor came to London and filmed her performing scenes from her stage play Queen Elizabeth with her lover Tellegen, with Bernhardt in the role of Lord Essex.
-To make the film more appealing, Zukor had the film print hand-tinted, making it one of the first color films.
+To make the film more appealing, Zukor had the film print hand-tinted, making it one of the early color films.
 The Loves of Queen Elizabeth premiered at the Lyceum Theater in New York City on 12 July 1912, and was a financial success; Zukor invested $18,000 in the film and earned $80,000, enabling him to found the Famous Players Film Company, which later became Paramount Pictures.
 The use of the visual arts–specifically famous c.19 painting–to frame scenes and elaborate narrative action is significant in the work.

 Bernhardt was also the subject and star of two documentaries, including Sarah Bernhardt à Belle-Isle (1915), a film about her daily life at home.
-This was one of the earliest films by a celebrity inviting us into the home, and is again significant for the use it makes of contemporary art references in the mis-en-scene of the film.
+This was one of the early films by a celebrity inviting us into the home, and it is again significant for the use it makes of contemporary art references in the mis-en-scene of the film.
 She also made Jeanne Doré in 1916.
 This was produced by Eclipse and directed by Louis Mercanton and René Hervil from the play by Tristan Bernard.
 In 1917 she made a film called Mothers of France (Mères Françaises).
 Produced by Eclipse it was directed by Louis Mercanton and René Hervil with a screenplay by Jean Richepin.
 As Victoria Duckett explains in her book Seeing Sarah Bernhardt: Performance and Silent Film, this film was a propaganda film shot on the front line with the intent to urge America to join the War.

-In the weeks before her death in 1923, she was preparing to make another motion picture from her own home, La Voyante, directed by Sacha Guitry.
-She told journalists, "They're paying me ten thousand francs a day, and plan to film for seven days.
+In the weeks before her death in 1923, she was preparing to make La Voyante, another motion picture from her own home, directed by Sacha Guitry.
+She told journalists "They're paying me ten thousand francs a day, and plan to film for seven days.
 Make the calculation.
 These are American rates, and I don't have to cross the Atlantic!
 At those rates, I'm ready to appear in any films they make."
 However, she died just before the filming began.